Witnessing motherhood as it unfolds

 It was one very late night and I was pretty sure he was already crashed out, so I prayed that the message tone wouldn’t stir him up.
 It was meant to be read at a later time.

 I had added a “haha” to connote that the question was not a pressing one.
-I had also used the term “pre-engaged” because, that night, I did feel kind of engaged…and kind of not.
+I had also used the term “pre-engaged” because I did feel kind of engaged…and kind of not.
 He did not really pop the question.
-There was no kneeling down on one knee with an amazing diamond ring, either.
-Just one Sunday night sitting side by side at a musical event and then him uttering something about us getting married.
-Such proposition didn’t come from nowhere, of course.
-A few hours earlier, we had snuck out of the venue to get something to eat.
-He was starving.
-We headed to 7-11 and munched our way through a cup of noodles and Pringles.
-Then he said:
+There was no kneeling down on one knee with an amazing diamond ring, nor was there an over-the-top flash mob — just one Sunday night sitting side by side at a musical event and then him uttering something about us getting married.

 “My parents wanted us to get married already.”

-I might have had a self-satisfied smirk on my face with that response but he sort of discounted it and just went on by saying how his mom had been talking to him about her plan to retire from work just so she could help us raise our (first) child, the plans to do this and that, plans, plans, plans, and some more plans.
+He said it as casually as he could before slurping his noodles.
+I, on the other hand, couldn’t help but smirk.
+A self-satisfied smirk.
+He could have glared at me for that, but he sort of discounted it and just went on by saying how his mom had been telling him about her plan to give up work just so she could help us raise our future child, the plans to do this and that, plans, plans, plans, and some more plans.

-Squealing could have been the most reasonable way of responding to lines like let’s get married, but I just swallowed, brought my eyes up to meet his steady gaze, and composed myself.
+I paused.
+I mean, squealing could have been the most reasonable way of responding to lines like that, but I just swallowed, brought my eyes up, met his steady gaze, and composed myself.

 (Related Post: Question 1129)